ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 Details of the python libraries, software and other libraries available within the different containers can be found in the [Available containers](tech_docs/software_environments?id=available-containers) section.
 An alternative way to view the available Python packages included in the kernel is to run the command `!pip freeze` in your Jupyter notebook.
 This command will list all the python packages available in the currently active kernel.
 To create a custom kernel for use in your Jupyter session, see [Using a custom container as a Jupyter kernel](tech_docs/software_environments?id=using-a-custom-container-as-a-jupyter-kernel).

 ## Slurm Batch Scheduler

 Slurm is a general purpose job scheduling system which is highly versatile.
 There are numerous resources available online as to how to submit batch jobs and how to control the execution, concurrency, and dependencies of jobs.
 This page provides instructions for connecting to the batch scheduler and a simple example to submit and run a SLURM batch job.

 The SLURM batch system can be accessed via `ssh` with private key to `slurm.ilifu.ac.za`.
 Note that this node should only be used to submit and manage batch jobs and not for running code or software directly.
-This node does not have significant resources and will likely crash under heavy usage.
-From this node you can submit jobs to a queue where it subsequently allocated to the computing cluster such that it uses resources in an optimal manner.
+The login node does not have significant resources and will likely crash under heavy usage.
+From this node you can submit jobs to a queue where it is subsequently allocated to the computing cluster such that it uses resources in an optimal manner.

-To do so, we must create a submit script.
-In this example we will assume that the user is executing their analysis or data processing code using python.
-We thus create a python script for each compute job called `casa_job_N.py`, where N represents the job number.
-If you were working directly on your laptop you could run this script by running `python -c casa_job_N.py`.
-However, since our script will be run on a worker node, we use a singularity container to encapsulate our environment and requisite software.
-The simplest way to execute our python script is by prepending the `singularity exec` command:
+To do so, we must create a job submit script.
+In this example, we will assume that the user is executing their analysis or data processing code using python.
+We  also assume that your code is contained in a set of python script called `casa_job_N.py`, where N represents the job number.
+If you were working directly on your laptop, you could run this script by running `python -c casa_job_N.py`.
+However, since our script will be run on a worker node, we need to use a singularity container to encapsulate our system environment and requisite software.
+To execute our python script on the Ilifu cluster using a singularity container, we prepend `singularity exec` to this command:

 ```bash
 singularity exec /data/exp_soft/containers/casa-stable.img python -c casa_job_N.py